Ray Carolan: Other Achievements

-In addition to playing he managed the Cavan Junior team which won the Ulster Junior Championship in 1984 as well as managing Cuchullains and Cavan Gaels teams for two year terms.
+In addition to playing he managed the Cavan Junior team which won the Ulster Junior Championship in 1984 as well as managing Cuchulains and Cavan Gaels teams for two year terms.
 He has been a member of Breffni Park Development Committee for 40 years.

+In December 2025 he was nominated honorary President of Cavan County GAA Board for the incoming year.